Stanley Mills: History

 There had been mills on the site for many years but the current mill was built in 1813 and expanded around 1825.
 The mill was powered by water in the River Frome.
 A lodge house was built for the owners in 1815, at the same time as some ancillary buildings for storage and supply of the mill.
 It was originally owned by Joseph Wathen who sold it to George Harris and Donald Maclean in 1813 during construction.
 From 1842, it was owned by the Marling family and their business became a public company known as Marling and Evans in 1920.
 The mill was originally powered by five waterwheels.
 A steam engine was added in 1834.

 In 1854, a power loom shed was added.
 In 1884, a fire broke out damaging the roof, but most of the structure survived with minimal damage.

 Production at the mill ceased in the 1980s.
 The main building has been on Historic England's Heritage at Risk register since 2011.

-In 2017, plans were announced to turn the mill into flats and build new houses.
+In 2017, plans were announced to turn the mill into apartments and build new houses.